murraysagal/TableViewHeader-TextLabel/README.md

         label.sizeToFit()  // add this line
      }

-- run the app and tap on the a row
+- run the app and tap on the `a` row

 That's worse.
 Again, it seems like the label's width is stuck to the original.

-- tap the b row
+- tap the `b` row

 That's fine.

-- tap the a row again.
+- tap the `a` row again.

 That's pretty messed up.
 It looks like it's trying to fit the label into the width of the last header title.

 - Swipe up to force the header to reload.
-That's fixes it.
+That fixes it.

 ### Workaround
-One that might work for many
+One workaround that might work in most cases is to set the label's `numberOfLines` attribute.

+    func updateHeader(with title: String) {
+        guard let headerView = tableView.headerView(forSection: 0), let label = headerView.textLabel else {return}
+        headerTitle = title
+        label.text = headerTitle
+        label.sizeToFit()
+        label.numberOfLines = 1 // add this
+     }